Tech ads during the Super Bowl offered a shiny — or is it dark? — vision of the future

 While they might on one level be seen as frilly marketing — this is, after all, the venue that made Go Daddy famous — Super Bowl ads offer indications of what tech companies and their Madison Avenue interlocutors want us to know about where we’re headed.
 Many of the spots (the others noted came from Boston Dynamics’ robots and FTX’s crypto platform) injected lightness.
 The Boston Dynamics commercial, for instance, was a joint commercial with Sam Adams and jokingly showed the robotics’ company “Spot” downing beers with security guards in a way that played off the talking-animal Super Bowl convention.

 The FTX one had Larry David as a curmudgeon time-jumping through history to naysay inventions like the wheel, democracy and the Walkman along with cryptocurrency. (“Don’t Be Like Larry,” FTX beseeched.
 “Don’t miss out.
 On crypto.
 On NFT’s.
 On the Next Big Thing.”)
-And the Amazon Alexa spot had Johansson and Jost in a series of cringy situations as the speaker voiced the embarrassing thoughts in the couple’s heads.
+And the Amazon Alexa spot had Johansson and Jost in cringey situations as the speaker voiced the embarrassing thoughts in the couple’s heads.
 (Amazon founder Jeff Bezos owns The Washington Post.)

 Yet for all their jokiness, an undercurrent of sincere ambition ran beneath them.
 The Boston Dynamics ad featured a cameo from company founder Marc Raibert and was meant to spotlight what robots can do as newish owner Hyundai begins to deploy Spot at more widespread commercial scale.
-And Alexa seemed designed to show how powerful the home technology could one day be — to insert in the consumer consciousness what it could potentially do, if not quite yet.
+And Alexa seemed designed to show how powerful the home technology could one day be — to insert in the consumer consciousness what it could do, if not quite yet.

-“It’s almost like they want to acculturate an acceptance of these technologies,” said Rabindra Ratan, associate professor in the Department of Media and Information at Michigan State University.
+“It’s almost like they want to acculturate an acceptance of these technologies,” said Rabindra Ratan, associate professor in the department of media and information at Michigan State University.

-Of the Boston Dynamics spot, he said, “They are trying to illustrate the diversity of tasks that the robots can help facilitate while also trying to normalize the interaction between humans and this technology.”
+Of the Boston Dynamics spot, he said: “They are trying to illustrate the diversity of tasks that the robots can help facilitate while also trying to normalize the interaction between humans and this technology.”
 In the Alexa case, Amazon’s goal appeared to be to offer “not only a humorous celebration of the strength of their AI, but also a nod toward the increasing integration of predictive algorithms in our daily lives.”

 On the one hand, the backlash to some of the ads suggest the companies are in fact pushing people beyond what people want or are ready for.